Purpose of Collection Development Policy

 Philosophy of Selection

-In support of its mission "to preserve and encourage the free expression of ideas essential to an informed citizenry," the Hubbard Memorial Library fully endorses the principles documented in the Library Bill of Rights and the Freedom to Read Statement of the American Library Association.
-The library upholds the right of the individual to secure information, even though the content may be controversial, unorthodox, or unacceptable to others.
+In support of its mission "to preserve and encourage the free expression of ideas essential to an informed citizenry," the Hubbard Memorial Library (The Library) fully endorses the principles documented in the Library Bill of Rights and the Freedom to Read Statement of the American Library Association.
+The Library upholds the right of the individual to secure information, even though the content may be controversial, unorthodox, or unacceptable to others.
 Materials available in the library present a diversity of viewpoints, enabling citizens to make the informed choices necessary in a democracy.
 The Library Board has adopted and declares that it will adhere to and support the following American Library Association statements and policies: